 Healthy eyes are constantly producing tears to keep themselves lubricated.
 When eyes fail to produce these tears – or produce the wrong kind of tears – dry eye symptoms can arise.

 There are multiple factors that can result in dry eyes.

-Tear production often diminishes with age – in fact, most people over age 65 have at least some symptoms of dry eye.
+Tear production often diminishes with age – in the fact, most people over age 65 have at least some symptoms of dry eye.
 Hormones associated with menopause can also trigger the condition.